albertorusso/calculator-vuejs/README.md

 1. Build a Calculator written in valid HTML 5, CSS and Javascript.

-2. Build PHP functionalities to store all calculator results and to display into a table filter by newest to oldest.
+2. Build PHP functionalities to store all calculator results and display into a table filter by newest to oldest.

 ## Front end requirements
-* `HTML` frame of the widget as valid HTML5 using CSS flexbox.
+* `HTML` valid HTML5 using CSS flexbox.
 * `CSS/SASS` implement the mock-up solution in SASS.
 * `Javascript/jQuery`
   * Number functionality.